 Many families hire a maid to assist them with the daily tasks of looking after the children, since it gives them the free time necessary to study.
 It is a relatively inexpensive option in Indonesia, but it can be very difficult to find an employee that ticks all the boxes.
 Non live-in maids are quite difficult to find, as the more standard practice in Indonesia is for them to live-in and be a part of the family 24/7.
 Many ACICIS students, however, find the presence of a maid or nanny on a permanent basis to be a little too much.
 Indonesian families generally find domestic workers via informal family and social networks.
 Formal agencies are thin on the ground.
 But when you do strike on the right candidate, as one former ACICIS student said ‘it will transform your life!’
 Be warned though, it will take some time.
 Most people start by making inquiries in their neighbourhood.

 The salary varies depending on experience, live-in or casual employment, the age of children, and where you are.
-You can expect to pay almost double for a maid in Bandung for the same service in Yogyakarta.
+You can expect to pay almost double for a maid in Bandung compared to the same service in Yogyakarta.
 So there is no standard rate.
-Make Rp1,000,000 per month your starting point, and negotiate up or down from there depending on requirements.
-The salary for temporary babysitter is approximately Rp50,000 per day.
+Make Rp 1,000,000 per month your starting point, and negotiate up or down from there depending on requirements.
+The salary for temporary babysitter is approximately Rp 50,000 per day.
 Again, these are arranged via informal networks.

 Keep in mind that there are other means of reducing the burden aside from hiring domestic help.
 Pick-up and delivery services for laundry are cheap and readily available in all Indonesian cities.
-Cars can be hired for around Rp3.5-5 million a month or on day rates of around Rp300-400,000 (with driver) to take the family out for a day or weekend.
-Food delivery is also increasingly common.
+Cars can be hired for around Rp 3.5 – Rp 5 million a month or on day rates of around Rp 400,000 – Rp 600,000 (with driver) to take the family out for a day or weekend.
+Food delivery is also widely available.

-Children are also able to attend a local Indonesian school.
+School aged children are also able to attend a local school.
 There are many primary schools in Indonesian cities.
 The Indonesian school year begins in July.
 For more information and advice, please contact the ACICIS Secretariat.